ericgio/react-bootstrap-typeahead/README.md

 Please note that this library is under active development and the APIs may change.

 ## Installation
-Use NPM to install the module in your project and build using a tool like webpack or browserify.
+Use NPM to install the module in your project:
 ```
-npm install react-bootstrap-typeahead
+npm install --save react-bootstrap-typeahead
 ```

-To generate UMD modules, both minified and unminified, download the project and run `npm run build`.
+Minified and unminified UMD modules are also included in the NPM package, or you can clone the project and `npm run build` to generate these files.

 ## Usage
-`react-bootstrap-typeahead` works very much like any standard `input` element.
-It requires an array of options to display, similar to a `select`.
+The component behaves similar to other form elements.
+It requires an array of options to be displayed, similar to a `select`.
 ```
 var Typeahead = require('react-bootstrap-typeahead');